OpenMW/openmw/docs/openmw-stage1.md

 We need to support at least one liquid type (ID 0: Water) from the start.
 Other types can be added.

-TODO check with scrawl about other ways to handle visuals for liquid types that requires less hard-coding.
+TODO check about other ways to handle visuals for liquid types that requires less hard-coding.
 Shaders?

 ## Magic Effects